 Alicia’s experience, both as a government antitrust attorney and as a trusted legal and business advisor to high-profile multinational companies, brings invaluable insight on issues critical to clients.
 In particular, Alicia has considerable experience offering sophisticated services to clients in the pharmaceutical and chemicals industries.

-Alicia is active within the American Bar Association, serving as vice-chair of the Emerging Issues in Healthcare Law Conference Planning Committee, and having previously served as vice-chair of the Antitrust Section Business Torts & Civil RICO Committee, Antitrust Section Litigation Task Force and Clayton Act Committee.
-She is also a former member of the editorial board of the Antitrust Law Journal.
+Alicia served as vice-chair of the Emerging Issues in Healthcare Law Conference Planning Committee, and also served as vice-chair of the Antitrust Section Business Torts & Civil RICO Committee, Antitrust Section Litigation Task Force and Clayton Act Committee.
+Alicia was also a member of the editorial board of the Antitrust Law Journal.